MOT Test Cost Comparison

 Car MOT Test Costs

+The MOT test demonstrates that your car has passed vehicle safety and exhaust emission checks undertaken at an approved MOT Centre.
+Failure to meet any of these required standards means that your car should be taken off the road.
 You must keep any vehicles driven on the road in a roadworthy condition.
 The MOT test checks that your vehicle meets road safety and environmental standards.

+You must use an approved MOT test centre to get your MOT.
+Only centres showing the blue sign with 3 white triangles can carry out your MOT.
 Approved centres must show an official ‘MOT Test: Fees and Appeals’ poster on a public notice board on their premises.
 This must list contact details for your local DVSA area office.

 Get Your Quote